elucideye/drishti/README.md

 The [Travis](https://github.com/elucideye/drishti/blob/master/.travis.yml) (Linux/OSX/iOS/Android) and [Appveyor](https://github.com/elucideye/drishti/blob/master/appveyor.yml) (Windows) CI scripts in the project's root directory can serve as a reference for basic setup when building from source.
 To support cross platform builds and testing, the CI scripts make use of [Polly](https://github.com/ruslo/polly): a set of common CMake toolchains paired with a simple `polly.py` CMake build script.
 Polly is used here for convenience to generate `CMake` command line invocations -- it is not required for building Hunter projects.

-To reproduce the CI builds on a local host, the setup is recommended:
+To reproduce the CI builds on a local host, the following setup is recommended:

 * Install compiler: http://cgold.readthedocs.io/en/latest/first-step.html
 * Install [CMake](https://github.com/kitware/CMake) (and add to `PATH`)
 * Install Python (for Polly)
 * Clone [Polly](https://github.com/ruslo/polly) and add `<polly>/bin` to `PATH`

+Note: Polly is not a build requirement, CMake can always be used directly, but it is used here for convenience.

 The `bin/hunter_env.{sh,cmd}` scripts (used in the CI builds) can be used as a fast shortcut to install these tools for you.
 You may want to add the `PATH` variables permanently to your `.bashrc` file (or equivalent) for future sessions.